Alcoholism and the Detox Process

 While alcohol detox and withdrawal is difficult, it generally lasts no longer than one week.
 It is recommended that individuals with a moderate to severe AUD only undergo the detox process under medically supervised conditions.

-The Treatment Specialist is a trusted resource for guiding individuals toward getting the help they need for an alcohol addiction or dependency.
+The Treatment Specialist will connect you to a treatment center who will help you get information on getting the help they need for an alcohol addiction or dependency.
 The Treatment Specialist consists of a team of highly experienced addiction and mental health specialists who will help you locate an inpatient or outpatient treatment program that is most appropriate for your AUD, and there is absolutely no charge for this service.